Worcestershire Rifles

-The Worcestershire Rifles (Worcs Rifles) was a volunteer, part-time unit of the British Army based in the county of Worcestershire which had a long, yet split history in two units before merging into the larger Worcestershire Regiment.
-Following active service in both World Wars, during which its strength was doubled into three battalions, the unit was reduced to a company, and later expanded to two companies.
+The Worcestershire Rifles (Worcs Rifles) was a volunteer, part-time unit of the British Army based in the county of Worcestershire that had a long, yet split history in two units before merging into the larger Worcestershire Regiment.
+Following active service in World War I, during which its strength was tripled to three battalions, and World War II, in which its strength was doubled to two battalions, the unit was reduced to a company, and later expanded to two companies.
 Following reductions in the early 21st century, the two companies were merged and later reduced to a platoon in 2006.
 Today, the regiment's lineage is continued in the anti-tank platoon of the 4th Battalion, Mercian Regiment, still based in Kidderminster where the first volunteers had formed.

 Volunteer Force

 Background

 Following Napoleon III's coup and successful take over of France in 1851, a French threat of invasion loomed over the United Kingdom.
 With this threat, company sized Rifle Volunteer Corps (RVCs) units were formed across the country.
 On 1 July 1859, the British government announced that it would issue 25 Long Enfield Rifles per 100 volunteers, on the condition that the corps provided safe ranges, secured the weapons, set approved rules, and made themselves subject to periodic military inspection.
 On 4 May 1859, the Worcestershire (Worcs) Rifles were formed.
-Just two years into the units history, the many RVCs, which became increasingly difficult to administer were grouped into 'Administrative Battalions'.
+Just two years into the unit's history, the many RVCs, which became increasingly difficult to administer, were grouped into 'Administrative Battalions'.
 Thus, the 1st Battalion, Worcestershire Volunteer Rifles or the 1st Administrative Battalion, Worcestershire Volunteers was formed later that year.
 The battalion's initial organisation on formation was as follows, and it was intended that each RVC had 100 men.